TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

 Best practice for ext\_tables.php and ext\_localconf.php
 --------------------------------------------------------

-It is a good practice to use :php:`call_user_func` with an closure function.
+It is a good practice to use :php:`call_user_func` with a closure function.
 The following example contains the complete code::

     <?php